Akiya-Research-Institute/LocalLLM-Demo-UE5/README.md

 Demo project contains 2 maps.

 - /Content/LocalLLMDemo/Map/ChatDemo_One

-  Demonstration of conversation with one NPC
+  Demonstration of conversation with 1 NPC

 - /Content/LocalLLMDemo/Map/ChatDemo_Multi

-  Demonstration of conversation with two NPC
+  Demonstration of conversation with 2 NPCs

-When you reach to the characters, the dialogue UI automatically appears.
+When you get close to the characters, a dialog UI automatically appears.